Duke director grew wary of "controlling" ex-Progress CEO

 Duke has denied it sought to scuttle the deal, and said it made every effort to comply with the merger agreement.

-Duke director Michael Browning testified Friday he was surprised to hear Johnson’s version of events.
-Even with the unfavorable FERC ruling, “we were always committed to closing the transaction,” Browning said.

-Marie McKee, a Progress board member who joined the Duke board, testified on Thursday that she felt blindsided by Gray’s quick effort to remove Johnson after the deal had closed.
+Marie McKee, one of the Progress board members who joined the Duke board, testified on Thursday that she felt blindsided by Gray’s quick effort to remove Johnson after the deal had closed.

 She testified that Gray refused to elaborate on the reasons for Johnson’s removal during an hour-long board discussion and would only say the Progress CEO was not a “good fit.”

-Shares of Duke, which have dropped more than 5 percent since the deal closed, rose 10 cents Friday to close at $66.22 a share.
+Shares of Duke, which have dropped more than 5 percent since the deal closed, were up less than 1 percent at $66.23.